aeon-toolkit/aeon-admin/gsoc/README.md

 work on any project as long as it is GSoC, we may be less likely to take you on for the summer.

-If we suspect that you have gone over the three application limit by creating multiple accounts, we will not accept your application.
+If we suspect that you have gone over the three-application limit by creating multiple accounts, we will not accept your application.

 **Q. Can you review my pull request?**

-We will try and aim to look at all code submissions in a reasonable amount of time.
+We will try to look at all code submissions in a reasonable amount of time.
 This is dependent on the availability of developers during the application period where traffic is heavy, however.
 You can add unmerged pull requests to your application and pull requests to other open-source projects.

-Mentors have dedicated time to mentor accepted applicants during the summer period, so do not worry about lack of interaction with project mentors and developers if accepted.
+Mentors have dedicated time to mentor accepted applicants during the summer period, so do not worry about a lack of interaction with project mentors and developers if you are accepted.

 **Q. Can you assign me to issue #XXXX?**